Battle of Ōhaeawai: Kawiti's success at Ōhaeawai Pā

 After the Battle of Te Ahuahu a debate occurred between Te Ruki Kawiti and the Ngatirangi chief Pene Taui as to the site of the next battle; Kawiti eventually agreed to a request to fortify Pene Taui's pā, which was 4 km from the present settlement of Ōhaeawai and 6 km from Kaikohe.
 In the winter of 1845 Lieutenant Colonel Henry Despard led a combined force of troops from the 58th, 96th, and 99th Regiments, Royal Marines and Māori allies in an attack on Pene Taui's pā, which had been fortified by Kawiti.

 The British troops arrived before the Ōhaeawai Pā on 23 June and established a camp about 500 m away.
 On the summit of a nearby hill (Puketapu) they built a four-gun battery.
 They opened fire next day and continued until dark but did very little damage to the palisade.
 The next day the guns were brought to within 200 m of the pā.
 The bombardment continued for another two days but still did very little damage.
 Partly this was due to the elasticity of the flax covering the palisade.
 Since the introduction of muskets the Māori had learnt to cover the outside of the palisades with layers of flax (Phormium tenax) leaves, making them effectively bulletproof as the velocity of musket balls was dissipated by the flax leaves.
-However the main fault was a failure to concentrate the cannon fire on one area of the defences, so as to create a breach in the palisade.
+However the main fault of the bombardment was a failure to concentrate the cannon fire on one area of the defences, so as to create a breach in the palisade.